pouriavj/book-note/README.md

 - ⭐ Sort posts by **Rating** or **Date**
 - ✅ Clear success and error notifications
 - 🎨 Modern UI built with **Bootstrap 5 + CSS**
-- 🧱 Default placeholder cover when API generation is disabled

 ---